Institute For Dialogic Practice Institute For Dialogic Practice

 Founding Director

-Mary Olson, PhD is director of the Institute for Dialogic Practice and a clinical professor of psychiatry at the Yale University School of Medicine.
-A psychotherapist, family therapist and educator with over 30 years of experience, she has specialized in developing new training curricula and formats for dialogic and reflecting practices.
+Mary Olson, PhD is director of the Institute for Dialogic Practice and an assistant clinical professor of psychiatry at the Yale School of Medicine.
+She is a family therapist, psychotherapist, educator, researcher and writer.

-Mary lectures nationally and internationally: e.g., Harvard Medical School, Yale School of Medicine, University of Helsinki, Royal Society of Medicine (UK), University of Bergamo, University of Rome, Women’s College, Beijing, China, Tokyo University and Kyoto University, Japan.
-As a senior Open Dialogue trainer/supervisor, she has participated in training efforts in many countries, including the UK, Ireland, Portugal, Japan, Argentina and Mexico.
-She has given numerous conference keynotes, plenaries, and workshops and been interviewed by The New York Times and other media outlets.
+As a national and international lecturer, she has given talks at Harvard Medical School, Yale School of Medicine, University of Helsinki, Royal Society of Medicine (UK), University of Bergamo, University of Rome, Women’s College, Beijing, China, Tokyo University and Kyoto University, Japan among other academic institutions.
+She also has been a sought-after guest trainer in many clinical programs and given numerous conference keynotes, plenaries, and workshops.

 See publications